Good Architecture Improves Mental Health

-Architects and interior designers are constantly waiting for science to prove that architectural and interior designs in the building can affect our mental health.
-The right term for this neuro-architecture, a branch of neuroscience that deals with creating environments that will positively impact the mental health of those who reside in them.
-Presently, neuro-architecture is the term used to describe how the brain and body react in buildings.
-In this post, we will cover the effects of architecture and interior design on mental health.
+Architects and interior designers are increasingly recognising that architectural and interior designs can significantly affect mental health.
+This emerging field, known as neuro-architecture, explores how environments can positively influence the mental well-being of their inhabitants.
+In this post, we will examine the effects of architectural planning and interior design on mental health.

 Create Calm Areas